jm18457/aws-certified-developer-associate-notes/README.md

 - **Messages:** Persisted until deleted or timeout.
 - **Queue delay:** Amount of time before consumer can see the message after producer sends it.
 - **Message Visibility Timeout:** How long message is invisible to other consumers after it has been polled by one consumer.
+- **Long Polling:** Receive Message request queries all servers.
+Sends response after it collects at least one message.
+- **Short Polling:** (default) Receive Message request queries only subset of servers.
+Returns even if no messages.
+- **Extended Client:** For managing large queues (>256kb up to 2gb).
 - **FIFO Queue:** Messages are ordered in same order as producer sent them.
 - **Dead letter queues:** Messages that can't be processed are sent here for manual intervention.
 - **Fan out pattern:** Combine SNS and SQS to send same message to multiple SQS.
 Example: s3 bucket object create => sns => multiple sqs.